Britain Resorts to a Wild, Populist Christmas Election to Settle Brexit

 Johnson has battled to unite the Leave voters behind him by using increasingly hostile, populist language after the Brexit Party led by Nigel Farage won the European Parliament elections in May.
 Johnson accused fellow lawmakers of “sabotaging” Brexit and “surrendering” to Brussels.

 Following repeated failures to exit the EU, Conservative election strategists are hoping a bumper new majority will ensure their next attempt is third time lucky.
-The election results are expected to be announced in the early hours of Friday the 13th of December.
+The election results are expected to be announced in the early hours of Friday Dec.
+13.

-Farage hopes to eat into the Conservatives’ opinion poll lead by savaging the prime minister for failing to deliver on his trademark pledge of taking Britain out of the EU this week.
-Johnson famously said he would rather be “dead in a ditch” than ask for another Brexit extension and yet on Monday he signed a letter accepting a delay until January 31.
+Farage hopes to eat into the Conservatives’ opinion poll lead by savaging the prime minister for failing to deliver on his pledge to take Britain out of the E.U. this week.
+Johnson famously said he would rather be “dead in a ditch” than ask for another Brexit extension and yet on Monday he signed a letter accepting a delay until Jan.
+31.

-The polls suggest Johnson’s Conservatives currently boast a 10-point lead over Labour.
+Johnson’s Conservatives currently boast a 10-point poll lead over Labour.
 That is less than half of the lead enjoyed by May when she called an election two years ago, but No. 10 hopes Corbyn will not be able to repeat the campaign turnaround which saw that gap reduced to just six points in six weeks.

 Johnson may have to win by more than six points if he is to secure a working majority in the House of Commons in December because of the way the British electoral system works.
 Corbyn, Labour’s most radical leader for decades, is confident that he can overcome the poll deficit against Johnson by putting forward the boldest platform in party history and shifting the debate away from Brexit.